-Mr. and Mrs. Eldon Anderson and children Michael and David at Lubbock after participating here Saturday night in the wedding of his sister, Miss Dorothy Jean Anderson and W. H. Hoff-
+Mr. and Mrs. Eldon Anderson and children Michael and David Dean left Sunday for their home at Lubbock after participating here Saturday night in the wedding of his sister, Miss Dorothy Jean Anderson and W. H. Hoffdren spent Monday at Anson H. H. Harrelson, and his mothwhere they visited relatives | er, Mrs. L. D. Stannaford, Sr.